 I hear from readers all the time, “Maybe he or she will finally get it.”, “Maybe I’m not doing enough for the relationship.”, “I know there’s a hurt, insecure little boy/little girl in there…I’ve seen him/her.”

 Narcissists are very good a playing the victim.
-Haven’t you noticed that when you try to describe your pain and confusion, they turn on the pity-party persona and insist they’re the one who’s suffering?
+Haven’t you noticed when you try to describe your pain and confusion, they turn on the pity-party persona and insist they’re the one who’s suffering?

 Don’t listen to their words.
 Observe and analyze facts.